anDoer/PoseTrack21/README.md

 ## How to get the dataset?
 In order to obtain the entire dataset, please fill out [this document](https://docs.google.com/document/d/1unxTYm2nVH1Qr7iYtgFzkzPbu042c1MLyZUP8Nb7-Fs/edit?usp=sharing) and send it to **posetrack21[at]googlegroups[dot]com**.

 **NOTE: Due to technical issues, we might not have received your request.
-In case you did not get your access token by now, please contact us again.**
+In case you did not get your access token by now, please contact us again or create an issue in this repository.**

 Afterwards, please run the following command with you access token:
 ```